AR-js-org/AR.js-Docs/docs/index.md

 When you find files that ends with `-nft` suffix, they're boundled only with the Image Tracking version.

 A-Frame version of AR.js uses three.js parts as its core.
-A-Frame here is it simply a wrapper to write AR with Custom Components in HTML.
+A-Frame code, on AR.js, is simply a wrapper to write AR with Custom Components in HTML.

 `aframe` folder contains